dbauyrzh/circular_line_project/README.md

 Circular Line and Priority Circular Line Project

-Circular Line: creates an data structure that is similar to queue data structure.
+Circular Line: creates a data structure that is similar to queue data structure.
 Using an array with a generic type I created a waiting line in which people can exit from the front and enter from the back only.
 Waiting line size is limitless because the array doubles every time it is full or called for manually.